 A Bushfire Attack Level (BAL) assessment was undertaken which identifies the site as BAL 19, which is considered to be a moderate bushfire risk.
 A child care premises land use is considered to be a vulnerable land use and therefore a Bushfire Management Plan (BMP) is required to be endorsed by the local government and the Department of Fire and Emergency Services (DFES).
-The BMP is provided as Attachment 5 to this Report.
+The BMP is provided as Attachment 5 to Report CJ073-06/20.

 The BMP was referred to DFES for comment.
-A summary of the feedback from DFES and officer comment is provided in Attachment 7 to this Report.
+A summary of the feedback from DFES and officer comment is provided in Attachment 7 to Report CJ073-06/20.